panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 ---
 title: 'How to Use Array Reduce Method in JavaScript'
-description: "How to use array.reduce() method in JavaScript"
+description: "What is a reduce operation and how to use array.reduce() method to perform the reduce operation on arrays."
 published: "2021-04-13T12:00Z"
 modified: "2021-04-13T12:00Z"
 thumbnail: "./images/cover-3.png"